dmbarbour/glas/docs/GlasDesign.md

 A language may expose these effects to the programmer in context of compile-time metaprogramming.
 For example, these effects are explicitly supported by language-g0 macro calls.

-### Command Line

-The Glas command line interface is oriented around a glas executable with user-defined verbs.

-        glas (verb) Parameters ...

-The glas command line interface is extensible by defining modules with name `glas-cli-(verb)`.
-This module shall compile to a record value of form `(run:Program, ...)`.
-Aside from 'run' this record may include properties to support help messages, tab completion, effects API version, etc..

-The glas executable must know enough to bootstrap the g0 language, compile language modules and dependencies, then eventually compile the verb.
-Logically, this process is performed every time the executable runs.
-However, for performance, the executable should privately cache computations to avoid unnecessary rework.
-The executable can provide fallback implementations for critical verbs such as 'help' and 'print'.

-Essentially, the glas executable provides a runtime environment for its verbs.

-The program should be arity 1--0, receiving Parameters as a list of strings on the data stack then mostly interacting with the world via the *Console Applications* effects API described in [Glas Apps](GlasApps.md), albeit extended with module loading to leverage the executable's bootstrap effort and private cache.

 ### Data Printer

-Relating to *Binary Extraction*.
-Printers must have arity 1--0 and implement a function from a printed value to a written binary.
-The output is written as an stdout stream to simplify production of very large binaries.
-Log messages are a secondary output, useful for progress or debugging, and are normally written to stderr.
+To support reproducible extraction of useful binaries from the module system, we might introduce a verb `glas print Value with Printer`, where Value and Printer are dotted path references into the module system.
+The printer should reference a program with arity 1--0 (receiving the value) and very limited access to effects.
 Effects API:

 * **write:Binary** - Write binary data (a list of bytes) to stdout.
 Response is unit.
 Fails if argument is not a binary.
-* **log:Message** - Arbitrary log message.
-Texts will usually be written to stderr.
+* **log:Message** - Arbitrary log message for debugging or progress.
+Will be pretty-printed to stderr.

-Writes at the top-level are immediate unless under a 'try' or 'while' clause.
-Thus, it is possible to produce several megabytes of data before failing, or to buffer everything and print at the end, depending on how the printer is defined.

-### Transaction Machines

-Transaction machines have many benefits as an application architecture.
-They are an excellent foundation for my visions of live coding reactive systems.
-I describe this concept further in the [Glas Apps](GlasApps.md) document.

-Glas programs use backtracking conditionals: every 'try' or 'while' clause is a transaction.
-A long-running top-level 0--0 arity loop of form `loop:(while:A, do:cond:try:B)` can run as a transaction machine.
-Annotations can indicate which transaction machine optimizations are expected.
-It is feasible to extend to higher arity by compiling the data stack into a collection of fine-grained transaction variables.

-Conveniently, a distinct evaluation mode is not required.
-We only need support for optimizations and a suitable effects API.
-A Glas command line verb could support transaction machines with live coding by loading Glas modules within the loop and implicitly watching for changes to loaded modules.
+It is possible that a printer will fail partway through the job.
+In that case, we'll still print the stream to that point, then halt with a non-zero error code.

 ### Automated Testing

 Static assertions within modules are very useful for automated testing.
 However, build-time tests are deterministic and under pressure to resolve swiftly.
 There leaves open a niche for long-running or non-deterministic tests, such as fuzz-testing.

-To support this, we can express tests as arity 0--Any Glas programs with access to 'fork' effect for non-deterministic choice input.
+To support this, we might express tests as arity 0--Any Glas programs with access to 'fork' effect for non-deterministic choice input.

 * **fork** - Response is a non-deterministic boolean - i.e. a '0' or '1' single-edge bitstring.
 * **log:Message** - Response is unit.
 Write an arbitrary message to support debugging of tests.

-Non-deterministic choice doesn't mean random choice.
-A good test system should support incremental computing with backtracking on fork choices, and apply heuristics, memory, and program analysis to focus attention on forks that are more likely to discover a failed test.

 The primary output from a test is pass/fail of evaluation.
-Log messages are a secondary output mostly to support debugging of failed tests.
+Log messages are a secondary output for debugging.
+With forks, the non-deterministic choice isn't fair or random.
+A good test system will apply heuristics and program analysis to more effectively search for failed tests, and we can also use forks as checkpoints for backtracking and incremental computing.

-A glas command line verb could support automated testing based on this simplified effects API to encourage simulation of effects and guarantee reproducibility of failures (assuming we record the fork path).
+A glas command line verb, `glas test ...`, could support automated testing based on this simplified effects API.

+### User Applications

+This is the subject of the [Glas Apps](GlasApps.md) document.

 ## Performance